 To ensure that your customers are getting the same level of attention no matter where they go to buy your products, keep the following 5 tips in mind:

-- Tip #1: Hire the right people – The best thing you can do to ensure that your customers are getting world-class support is to build a world-class team.
-To find out who exactly you should have on your team, read through this blog post on building a dedicated customer experience team for your ecommerce business.
+The best thing you can do to ensure that your customers are getting world-class support is to build a world-class team.
+To find out who exactly you should have on your team, read through this blog post on building a dedicated customer experience team for your e-commerce business.

-- Tip #4: Use automation tools – There are a number of tools your support team can be using to ensure that every customer is getting the same level of interaction from your company when they reach out.
-If you’re looking to invest in a customer support tool, look into Zendesk, ChannelReply, or xsellco.
+There are a number of tools your support team can be using to ensure that every customer is getting the same level of interaction from your company when they reach out.
+If you’re looking to invest in a customer support tools, many companies use apps limke Zendesk, ChannelReply, or xsellco.

 If your customers are happy, your business will grow.
 It’s as simple as that.